Posted by Jeff Priestley

 Well of course I always tell myself the truth I hear you say, however, what we say out loud and what we say to ourselves is often completely different

-At an amusing level we have had clients who state they want to change their career (in an attempt to bring control in their lives) when in fact if they were truly honest with themselves, what they really wanted was definitely something else, i.e. a divorce or separation.
-Perhaps a marriage guidance counsellor would hear it the other way around.
+At an amusing level we have had clients who state they want to change their career (in an attempt to bring control in their lives) when in fact if they were truly honest with themselves, what they really wanted was definitely something else, i.e. divorce or separation.
+Perhaps a marriage guidance counselor would hear it the other way around.